jarrettmeyer/jarrettmeyer.github.io/_posts/2013-12-03-anemic-domain-models-blame-complexity.md

 ---
 layout: post
 title: "Anemic Domain Models: Blame Complexity"
 date: 2013-12-03
+description:
+thumbnail: /assets/images/model-airplane.png
 ---

 This is a reply to Steve Wilkes' post on [I See Anemic Domain Models](http://geekswithblogs.net/mrsteve/archive/2013/11/30/anemicdomainmodel-anti-pattern-definition-description-problems-tips.aspx).
 I was going to write this as a reply, but then it got way too long.